TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 <div class="lesson-content__panel" markdown="1">

   1. Read [How to Think Like a Programmer - Lessons in Problem Solving](https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/) by Richard Reis.
-  1. Watch [How to Begin Thinking Like a Programmer](https://www.youtube.com/watch?v=azcrPFhaY9k) by Coding Tech.
-It's an hour long but packed full of information and definitely worth your time watching.
   1. Read this [Pseudocode: What It Is and How to Write It](https://www.builtin.com/data-science/pseudocode) article from Built In.

 </div>